Earl Bellamy: Biography

 Bellamy was born in Minneapolis, Minnesota.
 He was also known as Earl J. Bellamy, or Earl J. Bellamy, Jr. His father was Richard James Bellamy.
 He moved to Hollywood in 1920 with his parents; his father was a railroad engineer.
 After graduating from Hollywood High School in 1935, Bellamy received a degree from Los Angeles City College and took a job as a messenger for Columbia Studios.
 Within four years, Bellamy had worked his way up to second assistant director before taking time off to serve in the U.S. Navy's photographic unit during World War II.

 When Bellamy returned to Hollywood, he became a well-respected TV director who was particularly adept at Westerns.
-Although he directed nearly two dozen feature films, Bellamy was best known for his work on The Lone Ranger, Sergeant Preston of the Yukon, Rawhide, The Adventures of Rin Tin Tin, The Virginian and Tales of Wells Fargo.
+Although he directed nearly two dozen feature films, Bellamy was best known for his work on The Lone Ranger, Sergeant Preston of the Yukon, Rawhide, The Adventures of Rin Tin Tin, The Virginian, Perry Mason’’ and Tales of Wells Fargo.